aru-py/programmer-colemak/README.md

 # Design

 Programmer Colemak is based on the [Colemak](https://colemak.com/) keyboard layout; in particular, a variation known as [Colemak-DH](https://colemakmods.github.io/mod-dh/).
-Common programming symbols are made available on the home row, which is where your fingers naturally rest, while pressing the `super` key in the third row (the circle).
+Common programming symbols are made available on the home row, which is where your fingers naturally rest, while pressing the `◯` key in the fourth row (the "super" key).

-The row is arranged so that more frequent symbols are accessible by the stronger fingers (ex: the `(` and `)` keys and the index fingers).
+The home row is arranged so such that the most frequent symbols are accessible by the stronger fingers (ex: the `(` and `)` keys and the index fingers).
 Key frequencies were derived from a mix of common open-source projects, such that no programming language was favored over another.
-The chart below is from [here](http://xahlee.info/comp/computer_language_char_distribution.html), which provides exact information on language distributions.
+The chart below is from [here](http://xahlee.info/comp/computer_language_char_distribution.html).

 ![key frequency](docs/images/computer_language_char_frequency.png)

-Some other notable changes from Colemak are the backspace key is shifted so that it’s within range of the pinky, the caps lock key is replaced by control, and Z occupies the location of the former control key.
-The table below summarizes these changes.
+Some other notable changes from Colemak: the backspace key is shifted so that it’s within range of the pinky, the caps lock key is replaced by control, and Z occupies the location of the former control key.
+The table below summarizes the changes Programmer-Colemak makes to Colemak-DH.

 **Differences from Colemak-DH**
 | Old Keys |      New Keys     | Notes |